 The mains arrived.
 We decided not to opt for your typical pizza or pasta options.
 I went for the king prawns bathed in garlic, parsley and tomato and my guest the pan-fried veal Milanese.
 We accompany both with sautéed potatoes, steamed spinach, and green beans.
-The prawns literally melted in my mouth.
+The prawns melted in my mouth.
 I nod my head and raise my fork with appreciation.
-My guest’s veal was huge, so much so she took a doggy bag home.
+My guest’s veal was huge, so much so that she took a doggy bag home.

-More wine consumed.
-More banter with Elisa and the wait staff.
+More wine was consumed.
+More banter between Elisa and the wait staff.
 More smiles and spoon fights as we share a tiramisu.
 This place warmed my cockles and made me feel like I was amongst friends rather than the usual uptight Knightsbridge establishment.
 This is a jewel in West London’s crown, and I implore you to visit as soon as you can.

 Sale e Pepe